-The Preschool Office must be notified by 9:00 a.m. if a student is going to be absent or tardy, but will be arriving in time for lunch (11:00 a.m.).
-If the student arrives after 11:15 a.m., the parent will need to provide lunch to the child before drop off.
+The Preschool Office must be notified by 9:00 a.m. if a student is going to be absent or tardy, but will be arriving before 11:00 a.m.
+If the student arrives after his/her scheduled lunch time, the parent will need to provide lunch to the child before drop off.
 Please remember that nap time is between 11:30 a.m. and 2:00 p.m.